rippleFCL/meshmon/README.md

 - After generation, you need to edit `config/networks/<directory>/config.yml`
 - Generated Public keys are automatically placed in the local `pubkeys/` directory

-**2. GitHub Mode**
+**2. Git Mode**
-- If no folder exists locally, it is pulled from GitHub
+- If no folder exists locally, it is pulled from Git
 - A background task periodically syncs configuration from the remote repository
 - Generated Public keys are placed in `config/.public_keys/<network_name>/<node_id>.pub` (since meshmon cannot edit the remote config)